 Enjoy a guided tour of Doi Suthep temple.
 Optional activities include a cooking class or visit to the night market.

 Arrive early morning and use some free time to explore.
 Choose from a range of optional activities or stroll the city independently.
+Explore the rural lanes of Chiang Mai in a tuk-tuk by pre-booking the Full Day Tuk-Tuk Adventure or experience the flavours and scents of traditional northern Thai cuisine by pre-booking the Northern Thai Cooking Class.

 In late afternoon, set off to visit the temple complex, Doi Suthep.
 If you're lucky, you may witness the chanting of the monks.